-Whilst the Syndicate has not written to planned levels, the results to date have been in line with revised expectations.
+Whilst the Syndicate has not written to planned levels, the income to date has been in line with revised expectations.
 The current rating environment still provides opportunities for growth, either organically or by adding new strategies.
-The capacity for the 2016 year of account is £92 million.
+The capacity for the 2017 year of account is £108 million.